ChazzKreutzkamp/password-generator-challenge-3/README.md

 Error handling was handeled in two while loops:

-  The first four prompts were stored in one while loop to confirm confirm at least one option was selected.
+  The first four prompts were stored in one while loop to confirm at least one option was selected.

   The last prompt was in its own while loop to insure the user entered an integer value and whether or not they entered a value between 8-128.